 Hulk Hogan makes his marquee bow in the cinematic equivalent of joke shop Shit in a Can

 Make no mistake about it, No Holds Barred is an abomination of a movie.
-In cinematic terms, it is bereft of even the smallest redemptive quality.
-It is a steaming quagmire of puerile stereotypes, incredulously dire acting and a narrative that even an infant would get tired of thanks to the almost ceaseless flatulence-based jokes that attempt to pass for comedy.
+In cinematic terms, it’s bereft of even the smallest redemptive quality.
+It is a steaming quagmire of puerile stereotypes, incredulously dire acting and a narrative that even infants would tire of thanks to the almost ceaseless flatulence-based jokes that attempt to pass for comedy.
 Woeful leading man?
 Check.
 Imbecilic antagonist?
 Check.
-Belching waitress, cross-eyed, tobacco chewing hicks, a henchman who shits in his pants and squeals ‘dookie’ like a mentally challenged infant?
+Belching waitress, tobacco-spewing hicks, a henchman who shits in his pants and squeals ‘dookie’ like a forty-year-old dullard floundering in the first grade?
 Check, check and double check.

 Not content with action that offends on a purely juvenile level, the movie is also hugely misogynistic, promoting flagrant sexism and violence against women, with characters who are either wealthy and snobbish or poor, incredibly dumb and irredeemably disgusting.
 Then you have Hulk Hogan as Rip, a protagonist who spends the majority of the movie cracking heads and electrocuting people to death.
 The only reason he comes across as the hero is because his nemesis is so incredibly bereft of personality, growling and crossing his eyes like a backwoods killer after a full frontal lobotomy.
 We all know that wrestling is the stuff of fantasy, but compared to this it is a work of formidable social relevance.